waterbear-cloud/paco/docs/yaml-monitoring.rst

       -
     * - notification_groups
       - List<String>
-      - List of notificationn groups the alarm is subscribed to.
+      - List of notification groups the alarm is subscribed to.
       -
       -
     * - runbook_url